 12. Then I used some contrasting felt fabric and cut little pieces to make lapels for his coat.
 I glued these on with white craft glue.
 I also added a button to his coat where the fabric overlapped.

-14. I used black glitter glue to make his dotted mouth, but you could also used a Sharpie or other fine permanent marker.
+14. I used black glitter glue to make his dotted mouth, but you could also use a Sharpie or other fine permanent marker.

-15. I made my snowman's nose from polymer clay, but you could also use the tip of a wooden skewer painted orange, or the tip of a crayon.
-Use hot glue to put your snowman's nose on place.
+15. I made my snowman's nose from polymer clay, but you could also use the tip of a wooden skewer painted orange or the tip of a crayon.
+Use hot glue to put your snowman's nose in place.

 I then glued the felt-covered cup to the brim of my hat.
 When that was dry, I added a small strip of contrasting fabric for a decorative band on my hat.
 When the hat was complete, I hot glued it to the head of my snowman.

 17. I knit a scarf for my snowman, but you could also use a scrap of fabric or ribbon for this accessory.

 18. I also knit a wreath to decorate my snowman figure.
 However, you can buy small wreaths or other winter accessories at most craft stores.
 I used hot glue to attach this wreath to my figure.
 Both of these knitting patterns are available on my knitting blog.